Audio recordings, slides, papers, and/or handouts are available for most of these talks. Please reach out for access to them.

 Experience For Its Own Sake: Towards a Phenomenology of Autotelic Experience and Well-being

-In this talk, I argue that understanding well-being is a phenomenological problem since the inherent normativity of states of well-being can be elucidated through phenomenological description.
-Moreover, I provide… read more
+I argue that understanding well-being is a phenomenological problem since the inherent normativity of states of well-being can be elucidated through phenomenological description.
+Moreover, I provide a phenomenological account of well-being as an autotelic state… read more

 Self-Shaping Actions: A Phenomenological Account of Flow States